Bernullys/curso_cs50_python/README.md

         check if the variable is not in the list

 Dicts:

+    # Whe to use a dictionary:
+    # When you need a logical association between a key:value pair.
+    # When you need fast lookup for your data, based on a custom key.
+    # When your data is being constantly modified.
+    # When you need to iterate over the data.
+    # Dictionaries are mutable.

     dict or dictionaries are a data structure that allows you to associete keys with values